QM-Quality-Manager/v3-docs/content/en/docs/activity/functions/send_reminder.md

 linkTitle: "Send reminder"
 date: 2017-01-04
 description: >
-  Send reminder is a function under the Activity plan.
-Opens from Follow up and Activities.
+  Send reminder is a function under the Activity plan, only for current (that have already started) activities.
+Opens from Follow up and Annual plan.
 ---
 Used for notifying those who will perform an activity.
-The reminder is sent by an email containing a link that opens the list which is attached to the activity.
+The reminder is an email containing a link that opens the list which is attached to the activity.
 The list of possible recipients includes all participants in the activity who have not yet answered it.

 ### Fields